AnyBlok/anyblok-book/en/03_blok/04_mixins.md

 > option wich is called before sending data to the database.

 > *Note*: ``room.refresh()`` is used to clear cache on the ORM side to
 > request data from the database.
-So that will perform a flush before if
+It will perform a flush before if
 > necessary.

-Those methods are rarely used in your code but can be tricky while playing with some kind of field.
+Those methods are rarely used in your code but can be tricky while playing with some kind of fields.

 ### Reuse mixins

-Using multiple inheritance capability we inherits from ``Declarations.Mixin.IdColumn`` and ``Declarations.Mixin.TrackModel`` here the diff result:
+Using multiple inheritance capability we inherits from ``Declarations.Mixin.IdColumn`` and ``Declarations.Mixin.TrackModel``.
+Diff result:

 ```python
  from anyblok import Declarations